John Doull (toxicologist): Career

 Doull served as assistant professor and associate professor at the University of Chicago, and was then recruited in 1967 to the Department of Pharmacology, Toxicology, and Therapeutics, Kansas University Medical Center (KUMC) to build a strong toxicology program.

 In addition to his teaching and research at KUMC, Doull was very active in the Society of Toxicology (SOT) and contributed to the success of the society and the establishment of toxicology as an independent discipline.
 He served the society in many capacities including as 26th president in 1986/87.

 Doull was the founding editor of the first textbook of toxicology, Casarett & Doull's Toxicology: The Basic Science of Poisons, published in 1975.
 This seminal textbook is now in its 8th edition and continues to be the most comprehensive text of toxicology.
 Doull was also the main driving force behind establishing a professional certification for toxicologists (1979), the Diplomate of the American Board of Toxicology (DABT); he served as the president of the American Board of Toxicology in 1982/83.

 Doull served on the council of the National Institute of Environmental Health Sciences (NIEHS) and was a member of the Presidential Clean Air Commission.
 He has chaired the Committee on Toxicology of the National Research Council of the National Academy of Sciences and served on scientific advisory panels of EPA, NIOSH, FEMA and others and consulted with many governmental, state, industrial and private organizations.
 He was active until shortly before his death.

 In the introductory chapter of Casarett and Doull's Toxicology: The Basic Science of Poisons, Doull wrote "toxicology, like medicine, is both a science and an art."
 He goes on to say that "the science of toxicology is defined as the observational and data-gathering phase, whereas the art of toxicology is the predictive phase of the discipline.
 He contributed extensively to the science phase of toxicology early in his career.
 However, his passion has always been towards the art of toxicology.

+During his tenure at the University of Kansas Medical Center, Doull mentored trainees, including David L. Eaton, who earned his Ph.D. under Doull and Curtis Klaassen in 1978 and later served as President of the Society of Toxicology.